 Note: Attention: We created and imported prices where the times have no time zone component!
 That happens a lot.
-Here, we localized the data to UTC time.
-So if you are in Amsterdam time, the start time for the first price, when expressed in your time zone, is actually $2022-03-03 \ 01:00:00+01:00$.
+FlexMeasures can localize them for you to a given timezone.
+Here, we localized the data to the timezone of the price sensor - Europe/Amsterdam - so the start time for the first price is 2022-03-03 00:00:00+01:00 (midnight in Amsterdam).